Dan0sz/host-analytics-locally/readme.txt

 * Fix: When Google Analytics and Google Ads are connected, this is now properly handled gtag.js is used.
 * Fix: Tracking code can now be properly translated by translating the string UA-123456789.
 * Fix: Capture Outbound Links is only triggered on left click (instead of all mousedown events).
-* Feature: Cookieless Analytics is now available under Advanced Settings when Super Stealth for CAOS is installed and active.
+* Feature: Cookieless Analytics is now available under Advanced Settings when CAOS Pro is installed and active.
 * UX: Re-worded some options and option descriptions.

 = 4.1.0 | June 1st, 2021 =